 The Rite of Christian Initiation of Adults (RCIA) is for those interested in exploring the Catholic faith and learning more about the Catholic Church as part of a discernment process concerned with the possibility of becoming a Catholic Christian.
 RCIA begins the first week in October, meeting weekly at STM.

-Also known as Confession, or Penance, the sacrament of Reconciliation celebrates the Church's mission of healing.
+Also known as Confession, or Penance, the Sacrament of Reconciliation celebrates the Church's mission of healing.
 Reconciliation centers on spiritual healing; it forgives our sins.
 The priest, acting in the person of Christ, hears our confession and provides our absolution from our sins in the name of Jesus.
-In essence, Jesus has heard our confession and wants us to be healed of our sin and guilt; he wants us to be reconciled with those we have hurt and with our God.
-As with all sacraments, we receive grace to help us sin no more.
-The Sacrament of Reconciliation is celebrated regularly at Saint Thomas More Chapel: Tuesday evenings from 6-7pm or by appointment.
+The Sacrament of Reconciliation is celebrated regularly at Saint Thomas More Chapel by appointment.

 STM's religious education program prepares children of Yale students, alumni and faculty as followers of Jesus Christ and members of his Church.
 Our goal is to help them grow in faith and love of Christ, to know him through prayer and sacraments, and to live according to his teachings.
 Yale students have a wonderful opportunity to pass on the beliefs, values and practices of the Church as religious education teachers.
 Students can offer children a strong background in the basic tenets of our faith and be a strong support to the primary religious education that the children receive in the home.
 Classes are team taught.
 Training and all resources are provided.
 Classes meet at 11:15am on Sundays during the academic year.